ICI3D/MMED/preparation/index.md

 alertmsg: Please prepare for the Clinic by completing the following tasks. <b>You will need to be logged into your GitHub account to access some of the materials linked below.</b>
 ---

-The final guidance for MMED 2025 will be available in May 2025.
-In the meantime, please see the information below for MMED 2024.

 ### 1. Poster preparation

 Prepare a poster presentation to share your research.